HP's profitable printers to buy Whitman time

 "With their strong marketing and distribution muscle, HP is in a very good position to dominate the market, and they could buy up most of the companies in this business if they wanted to because it's a relatively small but fast-growing and vibrant area," Wohlers said.

 HP's thinking on this point is unclear.
-In August, the company ended its relationship with 3D printer manufacturer Stratasys (SSYS.O), which has been making HP's exclusive line of 3D printers since 2010.
+In August, the company ended its relationship with 3D printer manufacturer Stratasys, which has been making HP's exclusive line of 3D printers since 2010.
 HP mostly marketed the 3D printers in Europe.

 The largest U.S. technology company by revenue is trying to keep its core personal computing business profitable as competition from mobile devices erodes sales.
 HP is trying to transform itself into a major enterprise computing provider, while slashing expenses to boost the bottom line.